Fruit and Nut

 Named varieties selected for optimum berry production.
 Both male and female plants are required for successful berry production.
 There should be at least one male plant within 10-15m of each group of female plants (the female plants produce the berries).

-Warning: in favourable circumstances (in particular where there is an absence of grazing animals, including rabbits, or where there is no management of the site in question) sea buckthorn can colonise sand dune systems and in these situations may eventually out-compete the indigenous plants.
+Warning: in favourable circumstances (in particular where there is an absence of grazing animals (including rabbit) or where there is no management of the site in question) sea buckthorn can colonise sand dune systems and in these situations may eventually out-compete the indigenous plants.
 The plant spreads mainly by suckering, but can also be spread by dispersal of berries (by birds) too.
 As a precautionary measure, it is strongely recommended never to plant sea buckthorn in or adjacent to sand dune systems unless the risks to indigenous flora and fauna have first been fully assessed.

 Availability: Please enquire